rx290/SalesforceDevelopment/Apex/Fudamentals/Data Types, Data Structures, Data Conversion.md

           10. clone()
           11. contains()
           12. Set()

+      How list Stores data?
+      A list stores the data based on the indices which means we have an indexed memory and each item would get populated on an index based of First come first serve base.

-       2. Set (unordered Distinct Collection of Same type) syntax: Set<type of Set> Set name = new Set<type of Set>['data', 'with', 'comma', 'as', 'separators'], Sets are implemented as hashtables therefore they are not ordered. some of the common methods are as follows
+       2. Set (unordered Distinct Collection of Same type)
+       syntax: Set<type of Set> Set name = new Set<type of Set>['data', 'with', 'comma', 'as', 'separators'];
+       Sets are implemented as hashtables therefore they are not ordered. some of the common methods are as follows
           1. Add()
           2. Contains()
           3. Remove(value)